renovatebot/renovate/lib/modules/platform/gerrit/index.md

 The Renovate option `automergeType: "branch"` makes no sense for Gerrit, because there are no branches used.
 It works similar to the default option `"pr"`.

-## Optional Features
+## Optional features

 The [`minimumReleaseAge`](https://docs.renovatebot.com/configuration-options/#minimumreleaseage) feature can be used.
-It needs only a corresponding Gerrit-Label (default `Renovate-Stability`) and the permission to set the min/max value.
+It needs only a corresponding Gerrit-Label and the permission to set the min/max value.

 You don't need a special Submit-Rule to block submits for Renovate usage (i.e. can be _Trigger Votes_ only).
 This is because Renovate will query the label and prevent `automerge` accordingly.